The future of small business is not dumbed-down big business

 - keep customers' hands off the controls.

-This Price List demonstrates how Sumer templates work.
 The template behind this Price List is almost self-explanatory.

 - Column names across the top, parameters down the left side.
 You probably recognize most of them.